tonioloewald/bindinator.js/docs/overview.md

 ### Why b8r doesn't suck

-- no new languages to learn (use javascript, html, and css)
+- if you know HTML, CSS, and Javascript, you're almost done
-- no compilation step required
+- no "compilation" required
 - no good habits to unlearn
-- use existing debugging tools
+- leverages existing debugging tools
-- leans into things your browser is already good at
+- *leans into* things your browser is already good at
 - almost boilerplate free
-- easy to learn
-- easy to get a project up and running
+- no dependencies
 - easy to test, host, and deploy
-- the easy way to do things is the right way
+- doing things the easy way is usually the right way
-- works with whatever you need it to work with
+- compatible with most other libraries
+- easy to add documentation, test cases, and examples in your code

 ## Registered Objects

 Registered — **named** — objects are *the central idea* in b8r's architecture.

 Registered objects are a kind of **observable**.
 But it's the *name* that's observed, not the *object* (i.e. you can bind to a registered object *by name* before the object itself is registered).
-This means you can bind to data before it's loaded, and events can trigger methods belonging to controllers before they are loaded, parsed, etc.
+If you consider a typical scenario where you have data, views, and controllers, it doesn't matter which order they load -- everything just works.

 ### Path References